 This section will present the implementation of the experiment that aims to train an agent in a virtual environment, both by using ML unsupervised algorithms and by using reinforcement learning.

-The agent must learn how to drive in a virtual circuit, similar to the nascent one.
+The agent must learn how to drive in a virtual circuit, similar to the NASCAR one (Fig. 1).
 His goal is to go through the three checkpoints placed on the circuit in the shortest possible time.
 The distribution of the three checkpoints (with purple) can be seen below.

 Fig. 1.
 Track Layout

-Colecting data from the virtual environment
+Collecting data from the virtual environment

 The first step is to collect the necessary data of the agent, in this case, the kart, which is necessary for training.
 As a medium, the microgame kart from Unity was used [14], which provides the circuit together with the kart.
-To be able to collect the data, the following is collected through a script: the positions on the three axes, the distance to the object from the 5 sensors, the direction of movement of the kart, the state of the game, and the time in the game.
+To be able to train the ML models, the following data is collected through a script: the positions on the three axes, the distance to the object from the 5 sensors, the direction of movement of the kart, the state of the game, and the time in the game.

 Access to this information is done by calling a get endpoint of an API made with the Flask API.
 At each frame of the game, the kart information is updated by a POST call from the unity to the water environment.
 Another way to access data is through the csv files that are generated for each game.

-The data flow, both for the scenario in which the kart learning is performed is done through supervised machine learning methods, and through reinforcement learning are presented in diagrams 2 and 3.
+The data flow, both for the scenario in which the kart learning is performed is done through supervised machine learning methods, and through reinforcement learning are presented in diagrams 2 (Fig. 2) and 3 (Fig. 3).

 IMPLEMENTATION